churlie-com/jekyll.churlie.com/_posts/2021-10-23-web-server.md

 ## TLS security

 Your website will most certainly be a `https://` (_secure_) website.
-This means that there is already whole conversation that happens to agree on the end-to-end encryption that will be used for all the information.
+This means that there is already a whole conversation, just to agree on the end-to-end encryption that will be used from then on.
 This is what that looks like:

 ```
 $ curl -ivk https://mail.google.com